krptn/krypton/CONTRIBUTING.md

 *Note:* currently only 64-bit environments have been tested.

-After cloning the repo, please build and install openssl3:
+After cloning the repo, please build and install OpenSSL 3 (included as a git submodule):

-- Install openssl in the kr-openssl-install/ and place configurations in kr-openssl-config/ directories.
+- Install openssl in the `kr-openssl-install/` and place configurations in `kr-openssl-config/` directories.
   - Therefore, in the configure script, you need `--prefix` and `--openssldir` set.
 - As Krypton uses FIPS, please set `enable-fips` also.